- Jen Miller

 Quarantined.
 No toilet paper.
 COVID-19.
 School closures.
 No Vacation.

-So while our world is slowing down and in some parts closing its doors, we should look at our blessings.
+So while our world is slowing down and, in some parts closing its doors, we should look at our blessings.
 Time.
 Time with our loved ones.
 Time to slow down and relax.
 Time to have fun.
 Time to be a kid again.
-Worrying about things that are not in our control will produce nothing but fear.
-Our children are looking at us and seeing how we handle this situation and our time.
+Worrying about things that are in our control will produce nothing but fear.
+Our children look at us and see we handle this situation and our time.

 Instead of focusing on the negative and what is out of our control, let’s take this opportunity to embrace the positives and what we can control.

-If you are looking for some screen-free ideas you can do with your kids, check out the list below.
+If you want screen-free ideas you can do with your kids, check out the list below.

 Baking and cooking as a family.
 Here they will see why their math and reading skills are so critical, not to mention why you need to follow directions.